jjvanzon/Circular-Language-Spec-Plans/future/language-design/purity-lost-with-implicit-notations-language-design-plan.md

 - [ ] ~ A jagged line type for the Name aspect I might like.
 - [ ] ~ Maybe choices for shapes with different line types could become less iffy.
 (See Basic Diagram Elements.)
-- [ ] ~ Maybe less rules for line direction, even though an effort for this may already have been done in moving from the previous version Symbol Language.doc to the newer definition Encircle Language Spec.
+- [ ] ~ Maybe less rules for line direction, even though an effort for this may already have been done in moving from the previous version Symbol Language.doc to the newer definition Circular Language Spec.
 - [ ] ~ The access marks may become arrows instead, after considering if that works out with the rest of the notation rules.
 - [ ] ~ Maybe accept that the system interface may be visible more, while letting go of implicit notations to avoid them.
 Maybe not all the implicit notations for e.g. system commands calls might be scratched.
 Maybe the less usual ones, that seem to look the most ambiguous of all, if I may express it that black and white.
 - [ ] ~ The line merge and symbol merge notations may be let go of.
 (See Basic Diagram Elements.)
 But maybe later it was let go of already, I cannot remember that clearly anymore.
 Those notations look quite ambiguous with more basic notation ideas.
 I think I introduced those, because my idea was to make bidirectional relationships more common, and I perhaps disliked how many symbols and lines you might use to express bidirectional relationships, because in my view they might be used everywhere.
 I let go of that idea of bidirectional relationships everywhere.
 Only in use case ideas I might have for aspect oriented programming ideas it may become handy.
 In general it may be handy: bidirectional relationships, but they do not seem to be used ubiquitously in technology, so...
 So long story, but just leaving the explicit 'forward' and 'backward' relationship references drawn out explicitly, might be a good idea.
 And I believe that I already came up with something somewhere, where I put a 'relational ring' around the two lines of a bidirectional relationship, to indicate they might be kept in sync automatically.